 I always check in with exposure when it seems my kids are stuck on the same old, same old.
 Am I in a food rut?
 Can I expose them to more food?
 Have I become stressed at meals?
-It’s always a good reminder that a children need to experience food in a variety of ways before they can eat it.
+It’s always a good reminder that children need to experience food in a variety of ways before they can eat it.

 1. Don’t let them food jag